 Labradors don’t require a complicated coat routine either - their dense, water-resistant double coats should never be clipped or trimmed, as this can prevent their coats from performing correctly.
 However, you must trim the hair between their paw pads with bull-nose scissors, to prevent them from slipping when walking.

-To make sure that your dog’s coat is at its best, you will need to groom and brush your Labrador at least once a week, potentially more if you have been out walking your dog.
-However, when it comes closer to moulting season, you will need to up your grooming to around 4 times a week to make sure the dead hair is removed.
+To ensure that your dog’s coat is at its best, you must groom and brush your Labrador at least once a week or more frequently if your dog spends a lot of time outdoors.
+However, when it comes closer to moulting season, you will need to up your grooming to around four times a week to make sure any dead hair is removed.